 General Policy: Products which are eligible to return for credit based on the eligibility qualifications within this policy must be received at our Returns Address by the timeline stated below per product type:

-Custom Products: Custom products invoiced on or after July 1, 2021 are non-returnable.
-Custom products invoiced prior to July 1, 2021 may be returned for credit only if received within 12 months of the original invoice date.
+Custom Products: Custom print products invoiced on or after November 1, 2021 are non-returnable.
+Custom print products invoiced prior to November 1, 2021 may be returned for credit only if received within the timelines set above for Regular Products.

-Out of Print Titles: Out-of-print titles may be returned for credit only if received within 120 days of such change to out-of-print status, provided this is also within 12 months of the original invoice date.
+Out of Print Titles: Out-of-print titles may be returned for credit only if received within 120 days of such change to out-of-print status, provided this is also within the timelines set above for Regular Products.

 Eligibility for Return and Credit: To be eligible, all returns must: